 If you have any of these signs, you need to see a licensed eye doctor (optometrist or ophthalmologist) right away!
 An eye infection could become serious and cause you to become blind if it is not treated.

-You can avoid some of these risks by getting any type of contact lenses from your doctor.
 Be sure to follow the directions for cleaning, disinfecting, and wearing the lenses that your doctor gives you.
 If your doctor doesn't give you any directions — ask for them!

 Do's and Don'ts of Decorative and Halloween Lenses